+33.1 The work week for all members of the unit shall be 168 regularly recurring hours.
+For employees working the 5/40 or 4/10 work schedule, it shall begin on Sunday at 12:00 a.m. and end at 11:59 p.m. the following Saturday.
+For employees working a 9/80 work schedule, each employee's designated FLSA work week (168 hours in length) shall begin exactly four hours after the start time of his or her eight hour shift on the day of the week that corresponds with the employee's alternating regular day off.

-- 33.1 Employees shall be scheduled to work on regular work shifts, having regular starting and quitting times, which consists of eight (8), nine (9), or ten (10) consecutive hours, exclusive of the meal period provided below.
-The employees shall be eligible to participate in 9/80 schedules pursuant to the City's 9/80 policy. - 33.2 An employee and the employee's department head may mutually agree in writing to an alternative "flex time" work schedule within the guidelines provided by the City's flex-time policy set forth below. - 33.3 Each employee shall be granted a lunch period of at least thirty (30) minutes during each work shift.
+33.2 An employee and the employee's department head may mutually agree in writing to an alternative "flex time" work schedule within the guidelines provided by the City's flex-time policy set forth below.

+33.3 Each employee shall be granted a lunch period of at least thirty (30) minutes during each work shift.
 This lunch period should be scheduled at the middle of the work shift, whenever possible.

-- 33.4 If an employee is required to work more than five (5) hours in any shift without a lunch period, or more than six (6) hours on a ten (10) hour day without a lunch period, the CITY shall pay the employee thirty (30) minutes at the overtime rate for that shift in addition to the regular wages (see 28.2). - 33.5 Each employee shall be given a rest period at a time, place and manner which does not interfere with the efficiency of the work being performed as follows: - 33.5.1 The rest period shall be with pay; - 33.5.2 The rest period shall not exceed (15) minutes for each four (4) hours of work; - 33.5.3 The rest period is a recess to be preceded and followed by an extended period of work; - 33.5.4 The rest period shall not be used to: - a) Cover an employee's late arrival to work; - b) Cover an employee's early departure from work; - c) Extend a lunch period; and/or - d) Accumulate if not taken. - 33.6 Except for emergencies or as required to comply with a documented medical restriction, an employee's work schedule shall not be changed without five (5) working days' notice.
-The overtime rate shall be paid for all hours worked on the new schedule prior to the expiration of the proper five (5) day notice period. - 33.6.1 Except for emergencies, the work schedule for a majority of a classification shall not be changed without ten (10) working days' notice.
+33.4 If an employee is required to work more than five (5) hours in any shift without a lunch period, or more than six (6) hours on a ten (10) hour day without a lunch period, the CITY shall pay the employee thirty (30) minutes at the overtime rate for that shift in addition to the regular wages (see 29.2).

+33.5 Each employee shall be given a rest period at a time, place and manner which does not interfere with the efficiency of the work being performed as follows:

+33.5.1 The rest period shall be with pay;

+33.5.2 The rest period shall not exceed (15) minutes for each four (4) hours of work;

+33.5.3 The rest period is a recess to be preceded and followed by an extended period of work;

+33.5.4 The rest period shall not be used to:

+- a) Cover an employee's late arrival to work; - b) Cover an employee's early departure from work; - c) Extend a lunch period; and/or - d) Accumulate if not taken.

+33.6 Except for emergencies or as required to comply with a documented medical restriction, an employee's work schedule shall not be changed without five (5) working days' notice.
+The overtime rate shall be paid for all hours worked on the new schedule prior to the expiration of the proper five (5) day notice period.

+33.6.1 Except for emergencies, the work schedule for a majority of a classification shall not be changed without ten (10) working days' notice.
 The CITY shall notify the UNION and at the request of the UNION shall meet and confer concerning the change.
-Such meet and confer shall be completed within the ten (10) day notice period. - 33.6.2 Neither overtime, call-back, nor regular shift rotation shall be considered a change in the work schedule.
+Such meet and confer shall be completed within the ten (10) day notice period.

+33.6.2 Neither overtime, call-back, nor regular shift rotation shall be considered a change in the work schedule.
 Standby and call back assignments shall not be considered a change in the work schedule.